. Who is the Bride of

 WHAT ABOUT THE OLD TESTAMENT SAINTS?

-When Jesus came and took “captivity captive” (Ephesians 4:8) into heaven, the bodies of the OT saints were changed also.
+When Jesus came and took “captivity captive” (Ephesians 4:8) into heaven, the bodies of the OT saints will be changed also.
 They, too, await their forthcoming marriage and the supper with the lamb.

 WHAT IS THE MARRIAGE SUPPER OF THE LAMB?